politician/template-terraform/docs/CONTRIBUTING.md

    git switch -c <branch_name>
    ```

-5. Write code and tests for your change then commit them to your branch and push them to your repo.
+5. Write code and tests for your change then commit them to your branch and push them to your repository.

    ```sh
    git add .